Fight Menu

 In terms of activity leading into the fight, Leo Santa Cruz had been fighting more than Chris Avalos.

-Going to this contest, Leo Santa Cruz had last fought 8 months and 16 days ago, while Chris Avalos' last outing had been 1 year, 5 months and 21 days ago.
+Going into this contest, Leo Santa Cruz had last fought 8 months and 16 days ago, while Chris Avalos' last outing had been 1 year, 5 months and 21 days ago.

-Santa Cruz's last 5 fights had come over a period of 2 years, 5 months and 12 days, meaning he had been fighting on average every 5 months and 28 days.
+Santa Cruz's last 5 fights had come over a period of 2 years, 5 months and 12 days, which means he had been fighting approximately every 5 months and 28 days.
 In those fights, he fought a total of 51 rounds, meaning that they had lasted 10.2 rounds on average.

 Avalos' last 5 fights had come over a period of 2 years, 11 months and 6 days, meaning he had been fighting on average every 7 months and 2 days.
 In those fights, he fought a total of 29 rounds, meaning that they had lasted 5.8 rounds on average.